sousadesa-2020/HashNotes/README.md

 - Create a note in the UI and upload to IPFS.
 - The note appears immediately with a CID and a gateway link.
-- The list shows items from your account (HashNotes-tagged by default) and merges them with your local cache after hydration.
+- The list shows only HashNotes-tagged items and merges with your local cache after hydration.
-- Toggle “Show all gateway files” to list non-tagged items (limited to safe MIME types).

 ## API